Basic Policy Regarding the Internal Control System and its Operational Status

 When deemed necessary, the corporate auditors are to independently retain outside experts for the implementation of an audit.

 Overview of the Operational Status of Internal Control System

 For the proper operation of internal control systems, ITOCHU has adopted a system by which it further segments items stipulated by the Basic Policy into more detailed confirmatory items in respect of each fiscal year, and, after setting the department in charge of each of these confirmatory items, conducts checks of the construction and the operational status of internal control systems by each department (and by other related internal committees) at the Internal Control Committee meetings held each half year.
-The Internal Control Committee, chaired by Chief Strategy Officer (CSO) and with the Corporate Planning & Administration Division as secretariat, consists of Chief Administrative and Information Officer, Chief Financial Officer, General Manager of Internal Audit Division, and an external expert (attorney) as members.
+The Internal Control Committee, chaired by Chief Strategy Officer (CSO) and with the Corporate Planning & Administration Division as secretariat, consists of Chief Administrative Officer, Chief Financial Officer, General Manager of Internal Audit Division, and an external expert (attorney) as members.
 Corporate Auditors also attend and voice opinions every time.

 At its meetings, the Internal Control Committee verifies the content of checklists summarizing achievement status, issues, etc. for each of the above confirmatory items, as submitted by the departments in charge of each.
 It also confirms the construction and operational status of internal control systems by verifying the content of individual reports from the departments in charge, with respect to important matters such as systems to ensure the reliability of financial reporting, compliance systems, systems to manage the risk of losses, and the construction and operational status of internal control systems in the ITOCHU Group.
 The results of deliberations by the Internal Control Committee are reported once per year to the HMC and the Board of Directors, the latter of which conducts a full-year evaluation of the construction and operational status of internal control systems.